malheiros7j/jbm-health-insurance-cross-sell/README.md

 # 5. Machine Learning Model Selection

-The following Machine Learning Models were implemented, all of them aplied to a classification problem:
+The following Machine Learning Models were implemented, all of them applied to a classification problem:
 * KNN Classifier.
 * Logistic Regression.
 * Gaussian Naive Bayes.